skip to content

 Engineering Biology in Cambridge

-EngBio Postdocs (formerly SynBio Postdocs) is a initiative to help connect postdocs across the university.
-We will be hosting regular events where you can meet and network with other postdocs from across university departments, as well as supporting postdocs to pursue their own projects and initiatives.
+EngBio ECRs (formerly EngBio Postdocs) is a initiative to help connect postdocs and postgrads across the university.
+We will be hosting regular events where you can meet and network with other postdocs from across university departments, as well as supporting early career researchers to pursue their own projects and initiatives.

 You can sign up to join the EngBio Postdoc community and receive notifications about events and opportunities using the link here list information on Sympa.
 Look for Engbio Postdocs List or sign up at the form at end of page.